 LBO & Credit Analysis

-One variant of the cash conversion ratio is Free Cash Flow (FCF) is the amount of cash freely available to all capital providers.
+Free Cash Flow (FCF) is the amount of cash freely available to all capital providers.
 This ratio helps in estimating the debt capacity of a business.
 Companies with higher cash conversion rates as a percentage of EBITDA will support a much higher debt capacity and vice versa.

 Discounted Cash Flow (DCF) Valuation

 Discounted cash flow valuation involves forecasting free cash flows to arrive at the value of a business.
 The DCF involves many assumptions, and analysts construct ratios to check for the reasonableness of these assumptions.
 Among other things, they check the cash conversion ratio.
-Ideally, the cash conversion ratio should be higher in the steady state as a business’ investment requirements reduce during this period.
+Ideally, the cash conversion ratio should be higher in the steady-state as a business’ investment requirements reduce during this period.